webuild-consortium/wp4-semantics-group/EBWOID/European_Business_Wallet_owner_identification_data.md

-# Use Case Overview of BWOID
+# Use Case Overview of EBWOID

 Purpose: Capture the story and high-level purpose of the use case of the European Business Wallet Owner ID.